speakeasyjs/speakeasy/README.md

 <a name="demo"></a>
 ## Demo

-This demo uses the `generate_key` method of Speakeasy to generate a secret key, displays a Google Authenticator–compatible QR code which you can scan into your phone's two-factor app, and shows the token, which you can verify with your phone.
+This demo uses the `generateSecret` method of Speakeasy to generate a secret key, displays a Google Authenticator–compatible QR code which you can scan into your phone's two-factor app, and shows the token, which you can verify with your phone.
 Includes sample code. https://sedemo-mktb.rhcloud.com/